richard-porter/frozen-kernel/README.md

 Jacob, A.P., Gupta, A., & Andreas, J. (2024).
 “Modeling Boundedly Rational Agents with Latent Inference Budgets.”
 International Conference on Learning Representations (ICLR). https://news.mit.edu/2024/building-better-ai-helper-start-modeling-irrational-behavior-humans-0419

+### Independent Validation: Application-Level Safety Testing (2025)

+In July 2025, researchers at GovTech Singapore published “Measuring What Matters: A Framework for Evaluating Safety Risks in Real-World LLM Applications” (Goh, Khoo, Iskandar, Chua, Tan, & Foo — ICML 2025, arXiv:2507.09820).
+Their findings independently validate the problem the Frozen Kernel addresses:

+- Fine-tuning on benign datasets degrades safety alignment even without malicious intent.
+- Adding RAG components makes LLMs less safe.
+- Small changes to system prompts compromise safety.
+- Application-level safety behavior differs significantly from foundation model safety behavior.
+- “It is a well-accepted fact that it is impossible to provide theoretical guarantees for safeguarding LLMs.”
+- “A perfect score does not imply zero risk.”

+Their framework provides taxonomies, adversarial testing, and safety scoring — measurement tools for answering “how unsafe is this application?”
+They built two platforms: Litmus (testing) and Sentinel (guardrails).

+What they do not provide is an architectural answer to the question their own findings raise.
+If model-level safety is insufficient, if application components degrade alignment, and if theoretical guarantees are impossible within probabilistic systems — then what?

+The Frozen Kernel is the architectural answer.
+It is not a test.
+It is not a guardrail.
+It is a deterministic constraint layer that executes before output reaches the user.
+Litmus measures.
+Sentinel filters probabilistically.
+The Frozen Kernel enforces deterministically.
+It sits beneath both.

+Their taxonomy of safety risks (undesirable content, specialized advice, political content) maps to the Frozen Kernel’s constraint categories.
+Their severity levels map to the tiered enforcement model.
+Their acknowledgment that refusals can serve as a practical proxy for safety is a description of honest failure — the same property Borning’s ThingLab implemented in 1981.

+**Reference:** Goh, J.Y., Khoo, S., Iskandar, N., Chua, G., Tan, L., & Foo, J. (2025).
+“Measuring What Matters: A Framework for Evaluating Safety Risks in Real-World LLM Applications.” *ICML 2025*. https://arxiv.org/abs/2507.09820

 ## License & Attribution

 This work is released for public benefit.
 Attribution appreciated but not required.